 Dr. Comfort Wing Men’s Diabetic Dress Shoes

-Offering any kinds of shoe styles for diabetics, from sneakers to leather dress shoes passing by house slippers and loafers, Dr. Comfort is a leading company in the diabetic footwear market.
-The company’s products are top-quality and well-worth their (expensive) prices.
+Offering any kind of shoe style for people with diabetes, from sneakers to leather dress shoes passing by house slippers and loafers, Dr. Comfort is a leading company in the diabetic footwear market.
+The company’s products are top-quality and well worth their (expensive) prices.

-The Wing’s therapeutic extra depth diabetic dress shoes for men are made with 100% leather (black or brown).
-They offer the diabetes-friendly protective features: extra-depth, wide toe box, smooth interior, padded collar, cushioned heel, great insoles, and lightweight flexible outsoles.
+The Wing’s therapeutic extra-depth diabetic dress shoes for men are made with 100% leather (black or brown).
+They offer diabetes-friendly protective features: extra-depth, wide toe box, smooth interior, padded collar, cushioned heel, great insoles, and lightweight, flexible outsoles.

-The footbeds are removable so you can wear them with custom orthotics.
-All sizes are available and you get to choose from different widths.
-These are top-quality durable orthopedic leather shoes with subtle details and a hand-burnished finish you won’t find anywhere else.
+The footbeds are removable so that you can wear them with custom orthotics.
+All sizes are available, and you get to choose from different widths.
+These are top-quality, durable orthopedic leather shoes with subtle details and a hand-burnished finish you won’t find anywhere else.

 Diabetic shoes are different from regular shoes in that they’re professionally designed to address foot conditions that are particular to persons with diabetes.
-They’re often referred to as therapeutic shoes, orthopedic shoes, extra-depth shoes, or even sugar shoes.
+They’re often referred to as therapeutic, orthopedic, extra-depth, or sugar shoes.

-On the other hand, Peripheral Artery Disease reduces blood flow in the extremities of the body.
-The hands and the feet receive less oxygen which leads to a slower healing process and higher risks of infections, ulcers, and gangrene sometimes requiring a partial amputation.
+On the other hand, Peripheral Artery Disease reduces blood flow in the body’s extremities.
+The hands and feet receive less oxygen, leading to a slower healing process and higher risks of infections, ulcers, and gangrene, sometimes requiring a partial amputation.

 These two conditions are responsible for most diabetic foot problems.
-People living with diabetes, and even more so with neuropathy, often suffer from foot ulcers, swollen feet, diabetic foot pain, calluses, cracked skin, blisters, fungal infections, and more.
+People with diabetes, and even neuropathy, often suffer from foot ulcers, swollen feet, diabetic foot pain, calluses, cracked skin, blisters, fungal infections, and more.
 Along with a good foot care routine and periodic foot exams, diabetic shoes are designed to help prevent or alleviate most of these problems.